proximax-storage/xpx-testnet-chain-onboarding/storage-tool/README.md

 ## Download files

-1. In the `Downloads` tab select the download channels to download files from from the dropdown menu next to Channels
+1. Under the `Downloads` tab, select the download channel from the dropdown menu next to `Channels` to download files.

-2. In the `Downloads` tab on the left panel select the files to be downloaded by ticking the checkboxes.
+2. Select the files to be downloaded by ticking the checkboxes on the left panel of the `Downloads` tab.

 3. Click the `>>` button in the middle to download the selected files.

-4. Open the Download folder configured in iniitial set up to view the downloaded files.
+4. Open the Download folder configured during Initial Set Up to view the downloaded files.

 ## Delete Download channel

-1. In the `Downloads` tab select the download channel to delete from from the dropdown menu next to Channels.
+1. Under the `Downloads` tab, select the download channel to delete from the dropdown menu next to `Channels`.

-2. Click the `-` button in `Downloads` tab.
+2. Click the `-` button under `Downloads` tab.

 3. Press the `confirm` button in the confirmation prompt.

-4. Notification will be received if download channel is created successfully.
+4. Notification will be received if download channel is deleted successfully.